ZJLi2013/SPHFEM/srclee/README.md

 In this weekdays, I tried link list algorithm in CppSPH. and also done the debug test.
 As for the 4 fluid points test, the smooth support domain is cut offed, so the kernel usually doesn't work right.
 One strong feeling is IO is dirty, how to obtain particles is a case to case odd jobs

+Nov 7
+Another week is gone, what I am doing? fixed the force iterm, and make 4-fp looks good